The time is now to reduce your risks!

 Planning healthy living may also be simpler than you think.
 Take our My Life Check assessment and draft your personalized strategy for living a longer, stronger life.

 Perhaps you need some prevention motivation?
-We're here to help you learn and live.
+We're here to help.
 For the smartest prevention plan, everyone needs to understand the following.

 - What is a heart attack?